ptesser/awesome-reference-resources/angular/README.md

 - [Taking andvantage of Observable](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html): article about why use Obsearvable instead of Promise.
 I don't like the way that he uses two obsearvable instead only one in WikipediaService.
 For me he can use **debounceTime** directly in search method.
 - [Routing in RC1 release](https://coryrylan.com/blog/introduction-to-angular-2-routing)
 - [General overview](http://codingjam.it/introduzione-ad-angular-2-parte-2/): article is in italian
+- [Reactive programming for Angular 2](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/): post that it is going to go over the concept of Functional Reactive Programming from the point of view of an Angular 2 developer

 #### Video
 - [Thinking in Angular 2](https://www.youtube.com/watch?v=XlqoPpLMdwY): an overview of key Angular 2.0 concepts for Angular 1.0 and traditional javascript developers - with Rangle's Angular 2 Team